-The Temporary Slovene Dance Archive includes donations from Neja Kos’s archive; Ksenija Hribar’s legacy; a collection of video documents of Mateja Bučar’s performances; the Slovene National Theater Opera and Ballet Ljubljana programs from the time of Pia and Pino Mlakar (1946–1958; a donation of copies of the Slovene Theater Institute); Karla Železnik’s donation; a donation of DVD copies from the Zavod Bunker Archives; donations by Maska and Exodos (certain items on the occasion of Exodos’s move in 2003); a donation by the Contemporary Dance Association of Slovenia; and Rok Vevar’s own library and collection of materials.
+The Temporary Slovene Dance Archive includes donations from Neja Kos’s archive; Ksenija Hribar’s legacy; a collection of video documents of Mateja Bučar’s performances; a collection of video documents of Editta Braun’s performances; the Slovene National Theater Opera and Ballet Ljubljana programs from the time of Pia and Pino Mlakar (1946–1958; a donation of copies of the Slovene Theater Institute); Karla Železnik’s donation; a donation of DVD copies from the Zavod Bunker Archives; donations by Maska and Exodos (certain items on the occasion of Exodos’s move in 2003); a donation by the Contemporary Dance Association of Slovenia; and Rok Vevar’s own library and collection of materials.

 Vevar first opened the archive to the public in his apartment at Celovška 125 in Ljubljana, where people could access the material two days a week or by appointment.
 In lieu of a fee users committed to scan the desired materials to archival standards.